Home Repair Grants And Loans For Your Home Improvement Projects

 At this time, we don’t offer HELOCs.

-Homeowners with a significant chunk of equity in their homes can use a cash-out refinance to utilize some of that equity to fund home improvement projects.
+Homeowners with a significant chunk of equity in their homes can use a cash-out refinance for home improvement by using equity.
 To qualify, homeowners must have a decent FICO® Score and a clean credit history.
 The process is similar to a purchase mortgage application because a cash-out refinance creates a new mortgage on the home.

 The advantage of this over something like a HELOC is that it’s based on your primary mortgage.
 Because the lender is first in line to get paid in the event that you default on the loan, it’s less risky.
 You can get a lower rate.